graasp/client/README.md

 ## Environment variables

 For reference, here are all the environment variables that you can use to override the behavior of the app.
-In development none, of them should be required.
+In development none of them should be required.
 But some checks might require them.

 ```sh
 # .env.development